Skip to content

 not-found.js

-The not-found file is used to render UI when the notFound() function is thrown within a route segment.
+The not-found file shows UI when calling the notFound() function within a route segment.

 Version History